-Nacha is seeking industry comment and feedback (Request for Information) on whether a Rules proposal should be developed to adjust the allocation of risk when RDFIs make funds from ACH credits available early, before the settlement date of the ACH credit.
+Nacha requests comments and feedbacks (Request for Information) on whether a Rules proposal should be developed to adjust the allocation of risk when RDFIs make funds from ACH credits available early, before the settlement date of the ACH credit.

 A Request for Information is not a proposal to amend the Nacha Rules.
 In this case, the purposes of the RFI are to raise awareness of the issue and its risks, and to start industry thinking and dialogue on whether a Rules proposal should be considered or pursued.
 Nacha requests that industry stakeholders provide comments and perspectives on the topic, its scope, and the potential benefits and impacts of various options.

 Should the Nacha Rules support the ability or provide an opportunity for an ODFI to recover funds in limited circumstances when an RDFI has made funds available prior to the settlement date?